 Yellow lentils are a fast-cooking, mild-flavored legume widely used across global cuisines.
 Their smooth texture and sweet, earthy taste make them a staple ingredient in soups, stews, dals, and plant-based products.
 Nutrada connects you with certified yellow lentil suppliers offering whole, split, and flour formats to support food manufacturers, retailers, and private label brands.

-Yellow lentils are a type of Lens culinaris known for their golden hue and soft consistency when cooked.
-Typically sold in split form, they are peeled and halved to reduce cooking time, making them ideal for quick-service kitchens and industrial food applications.
-When cooked, yellow lentils break down easily into a creamy consistency, making them a key ingredient in dishes such as Indian dals, Middle Eastern stews, and soup bases.
+Yellow lentils, or Lens culinaris, are known for their golden color and soft texture when cooked.
+They mostly come in split form, meaning they are peeled and halved, which helps them cook faster.
+This is helpful in busy kitchens and food factories.
+When cooked, yellow lentils become creamy, making them popular in dishes like Indian dals, Middle Eastern stews, and soups.

 Yellow lentils are available in the following forms:

-Yellow lentils are typically harvested between August and October, depending on region and climate.
-The plants are left to dry naturally in the field before mechanical harvesting.
-Proper drying is essential to maintain texture and reduce post-harvest spoilage.
-Once harvested, lentils are cleaned, sorted, and packaged for year-round availability through global supply chains.
+Yellow lentils are usually harvested from August to October, with timing varying by region and climate.
+The plants dry naturally in the field before being harvested by machines.
+Ensuring proper drying is crucial to preserve texture and minimize spoilage after harvest.
+Following harvest, lentils are cleaned, sorted, and packaged to remain available year-round through global supply chains.

 Yellow lentils are primarily produced in: